 Delivery versus payment: A transaction in which the buyer's payment for securities is due at the time of delivery (usually to a bank acting as agent for the buyer) upon receipt of the securities.
 The payment may be made by bank wire, check, or direct credit to an account.

-Delta: Also called the hedge ratio, the ratio of the change in price of a call option to the change in price of the underlying stock.
+Delta: Also called the hedge ratio, the ratio of the change in the price of a call option to the change in the price of the underlying stock.

 Delta: The ratio of the change in the price of the option to the change in the price of the underlying.